mblackstock/test-project/README.md

 ## Test Monorepo Project

-This project is a quick demo on how to set up a monorepository containing multiple nodes for publishing and development.
+This project is a quick demo on how to set up a monorepository containing multiple modules for publishing and development.

-The root project depends on two sub modules located in `/packages` and also published in npm individually.
+This root project depends on two sub modules located in `/packages`.
+The modules are also published in npm individually.
 The sub module in `/packages/test-sub1` also depends on `@mblackstock/test-sub2` code located at `/packages/test-sub2`.

 When installing the root project normally, use the standard: